microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputSystem.md

 # Input System

+## Introduction

-MRTK's input system allows you to:
+The Input System in MRTK allows you to:
-- Consume inputs from a variety of input devices in your scripts.
+- Consume inputs from a variety of input sources, like 6 DOF controllers, articulated hands or speech, via input events.
-- Define abstract actions like "press" and associate them to different inputs.
+- Define abstract actions, like *Select* or *Menu*, and associate them to different inputs.
-- Setup pointers attached to input devices that apply focus to game objects and drive application logic via events.
+- Setup pointers attached to controllers to drive UI components via focus and pointer events.

-This page provides an introduction to the most commonly used input functionality and the underlying concepts.
+Inputs are produced by **Input Service Providers**.
+Each provider corresponds to a particular source of input: Open VR, Windows Mixed Reality (WMR), Unity Joystick, Windows Speech, etc. Providers are added to your project via the **Registered Service Providers Profile**  in the *Mixed Reality Toolkit* component and will produce input events automatically when the corresponding input sources are available, e.g. when a WMR controller is detected or a gamepad connected.

+**Input Actions** are abstractions over raw inputs meant to help isolating application logic from the specific input sources producing an input.
+For example, it can be useful to define a *Select* action and map it to the left mouse button, a button in a gamepad and a trigger in a 6 DOF controller.
+You can then have your application logic listen for input events mapped to that action instead of having to be aware of all the different inputs that can produce it.
+Input Actions are defined in the **Input Actions Profile** and mapped to inputs in the **Controller Mapping Profile**, both found within the *Input System Profile* in the *Mixed Reality Toolkit* component.

+**Controllers**

+**Pointers**

 ## Controllers and Input Actions